 Whiskey masterclasses are a real treat for anyone who appreciates this fine spirit.
 It can be enjoyed in various forms, from introductory sessions and tastings to more involved experiences such as whisky and chocolate or sushi tasting.
 You can even create your own blend.
 Take a look at the following examples:

 In a whisky blending class, learn all about what makes a great whisky and then create your very own blend.
 You’ll start with a base whisky and can choose from a number of regional malts to create your own special flavour.
 After a group tasting, you’ll receive a small bottle of your creation to take home.

-A great idea:Put your own mark on a bottle of whisky in this Whisky Blending Masterclass.
+Here's a suggestion:Put your own mark on a bottle of whisky in this Whisky Blending Masterclass.
 Taste four hand-picked whiskies before putting together a bespoke blend.
 You'll even take home your blend in a mini bottle.

 With the help of an expert whisky sommelier at a whisky masterclass, you’ll undergo a tutorial, demonstration and tastings at the renowned Albannach in Trafalgar Square.
 Try numerous whiskies such as an un-aged raw spirit, Balvenie Double Wood, Edradour, Glenlivet French Oak Finish, Laphraoig Quarter Cask, and others.